myrual/mixin-network-snapshot-golang/README.md

 ### Get all payment asset
-1. All income payment will be automatically sent to your own Mixin Messenger account.
+1. All income payment will be AUTOMATICALLY sent to your own Mixin Messenger account.
-### Manually send all money to your Mixin Messenger account
+2. You can also manually send all money to your Mixin Messenger account
 ```shell
 curl -X POST -H "Content-Type: application/json" 127.0.0.1:8080/moneygohome
 ```